-Setting Options Description Color Mode See the list of available Color Modes Adjusts the vividness of image colors for various image types and environments Brightness Varying levels available Lightens or darkens the overall image Contrast Varying levels available Adjusts the difference between light and dark areas of the image Color Saturation Varying levels available Adjusts the intensity of the image colors Tint Varying levels available Adjusts the balance of green to magenta tones in the image Sharpness Varying levels available Adjusts the sharpness or softness of image details Color Temp. (color temperature) High Medium Low Sets the overall color tone; High tints the image blue and Low tints the image red
+Setting Options Description Color Mode See the list of available Color Modes Adjusts the vividness of image colors for various image types and environments Brightness Varying levels available Lightens or darkens the overall image Contrast Varying levels available Adjusts the difference between light and dark areas of the image Color Saturation Varying levels available Adjusts the intensity of the image colors Tint Varying levels available Adjusts the balance of green to magenta tones in the image Sharpness Varying levels available Adjusts the sharpness or softness of image details Abs.
+Color Temp. (absolute color temperature) 5000 to 10000 °K (Kelvin) Sets the color tone based on color temperature

-Setting Options Description Color Adjustment Slider bars for each color Adjusts the intensity of individual hues in the image Auto Iris On Off Adjusts the projected luminance based on the image brightness when certain Color Modes are selected
+Setting Options Description Auto Iris On Off Adjusts the projected luminance based on the image brightness when certain Color Modes are selected